How iTunes Store purchases are billed

 When you buy an album on the iTunes Store:

 - Gift certificate, prepaid card, and allowance credits are used first.

 - If your gift certificate, prepaid card, or allowance credit is less than the total cost of the purchase, your credit card is billed for the remaining balance.
-Note: Free song credits cannot be used for album purchases.
+Free song credits can't be used for album purchases.

 - If you have no gift certificates, prepaid cards, or allowance credits, your credit card is billed for the albums you buy.

 How are Family Sharing purchases billed?

 When you initiate a new purchase, it will be billed directly to the family organizer's account, unless you have gift or store credit.
 First, your store credit will be used to pay the partial or total bill.
 The remainder will bill to the family organizer. iTunes Store credit on your account isn't shared with other family members.
 So if the family organizer has a $50 credit on their account and another family member initiates a purchase, it won't deduct from the organizer's iTunes Store credit, but will bill the organizer's credit or debit card.